 TN Reconnect at Vol State

-Tennessee Reconnect is a state program, which began in the fall semester of 2018, and allows eligible adult students to earn a college degree tuition-free.
+Tennessee Reconnect is a state financial aid program, which began in the fall semester of 2018, and allows eligible adult students to earn a college degree tuition-free.
 Vol State is one of the participating community colleges.

 Why Vol State?

-We know that it is not enough to just attend college- you need to reach your academic goals.
+We know that it is not enough to just attend college- you need to reach your academic and career goals.
 It may have been years since you attended high school or achieved your high school equivalency.
 We are experts at getting adult students up to speed in math and English.
 Our goal is to help you succeed.

 To be eligible for TN Reconnect, you must:

 - Not already have an associate or bachelor’s degree

 - Be a U.S. citizen (or eligible non-citizen) and a Tennessee resident